EuroProofNet/europroofnet.github.io/_pages/grants.md

 **Reimbursement rules**

-The beneficiary of an STSM is reimbursed of her travel expenses plus a daily allowance for each day of her stay
+The beneficiary of an STSM is reimbursed of her travel expenses plus a [daily allowance](../stsm-daily-allowance) depending on the host country for each day of her stay after her STSM if some [conditions](./reimbursement-rules) are satisfied.

 **What documents to provide?**